how to make a person

 the test passes

-• 'last_name' happens twice in the test, I add a variable to remove the duplication like I did with first_name in test_person.py
+• 'last_name' happens two times in the test, I add a variable to remove the repetition like I did with 'first_name' in test_person.py

 12 first_name = 'jane'